meltano/meltano/docs/src/docs/installation.md

 ## Requirements

-Before you install meltano with `pip install meltano` make sure you have the following requirements installed and up to date.
+Before you install Meltano, make sure you have the following requirements installed and up to date.

 ### Python 3+